Does My Flexible Spending Account (FSA) Rollover?

 Not to be confused with the FSA rollover or grace period, the FSA run-out period is the period of time your employer may offer for you to submit claims for expenses after the plan year ends, for expenses incurred during the plan year.

 It’s up to your individual employer whether or not they want to allow you to rollover any of your contributions.
 So to find out if your plan allows for this, contact your HR Department or FSA administrator.
-If you have any other questions regarding FSAs, checkout Lively’s FSA page.
+If you have any other questions regarding FSAs, check out Lively’s FSA guide.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.